-Single-use batteries, including alkaline and carbon-zinc types, are not classified as Household Hazardous Waste (HHW) and are safe for disposal in the trash.
-Prior to 1996, some single-use batteries did contain mercury, but this is no longer the case.
-In contrast to rechargeable batteries (Ni-Cd, Ni-MH, Ni-Zn, Li, Li-Ion, and Pb from toys, cell phones, laptops, and other electronics) which should be brought to an Eco-Depot collection, the Central Landfill can safely accept single-use batteries for disposal.
+Alkaline and carbon-zinc single-use batteries are not classified as Household Hazardous Waste (HHW) and are safe for disposal in the trash.
+In contrast, long-lasting lithium batteries and all rechargeable batteries (Ni-Cd, Ni-MH, Ni-Zn, Li, Li-Ion, and Pb from toys, cell phones, laptops, and other electronics) should be brought to either The Home Depot, Lowes, RadioShack, or Best Buy or to one our RIRR'c Eco-Depot collection events.

-Recycling options for single-use batteries, though on the rise, still remain limited.
-There are a handful of mail-in recycling programs in the U.S., all which require a fee.
-By the end of 2010, www.Earth911.com, a clearinghouse for recycling options, listed 16 mail-in programs.
-Of the 16, we have further listed those companies below that have provided RIRRC with additonal information on their recycling process.
-This list shows what they are able to reclaim, and provides the website and phone number for each company.
-You can also request more detailed information on these companies' recycling processes from us.
-We will expand the list as more information is shared and new opportunities emerge.
+Recycling options for single-use alkaline and carbon-zinc batteries, though on the rise, still remain limited.
+There are a handful of mail-in recycling programs in the U.S. This list shows what they are able to reclaim, and provides the website and phone number for each company.
 Please note that RIRRC does not endorse any one of these companies over another, nor over any other companies not listed here.